flowdev/spaghetti-cutter/README.md

 The possible command line options are:
 ```
 Usage of spaghetti-cutter:
+  -e    don't report errors and don't exit with an error (shorthand)
+  -noerror
+        don't report errors and don't exit with an error
   -r string
         root directory of the project (shorthand) (default ".")
   -root string